 Measuring tire temperatures during motorsport races is a vital aspect of ensuring the optimal performance of tires.
 This is because the ideal mechanical grip of racing tires is only achievable within a specific temperature range, and it is imperative to maintain the tread within this range.
 Operating outside this range can lead to a significant decrease in tire performance.
 To measure tire temperatures, there are two main types of instruments used in motorsports.
 Non-contact temperature measurement pyrometer (infrared pyrometers) and Contact temperature measurement pyrometer (pyrometers with k-type needle probe).

-Non-contact Temperature measurement
+Non-contact temperature measurement pyrometer

-Contact Temperature measurement
+Contact temperature measurement pyrometer

 Both solutions are precise in terms of accuracy; the only different thing is the way of measuring.
-With the needle probe pyrometer we can measure the temperature of the compound in specific points while with the infrared pyrometer we can measure the surface temperature of the tread.
+With the needle probe pyrometer we can measure the temperature of the compound at specific points while with the infrared pyrometer, we can measure the surface temperature of the tread.
 Let’s now evaluate how to optimize the tread temperature measurement with the Infrared Pyrometer.

 This kind of instrument uses an electrical sensor that converts the infrared radiation emitted by a body having a certain temperature greater than 0K (-273 C) into an electrical signal.

 Infrared Pyrometer: What is the FOV ?

 All models of Prisma Electronics digital tire pyrometer with infrared sensor have on the display the symbol of the spot from which the infrared radiates so as to easily understand the point where to measure.